Donate

 Complaints

-If a party wishes to complain about the handling of personal information we encourage the person to:
+If a party wishes to complain about the handling of personal information, we encourage the person to:

 1. First, complain directly to AEIOU on the details set out at the end of this Privacy Policy.
+We will investigate your complaint and respond to you in writing.

 2. If you are unhappy with our response, you could contact the Office of the Australian Information Commissioner (OAIC) for more information.
 You may download an online complaint form via https://www.oaic.gov.au/individuals/how-do-i-make-a-privacy-complaint, or you may contact the OAIC by post, fax or email.